Back to articles

 5. Austin, Texas

-The premium option on this list.
-Austin is more expensive than the others, but relative to its East and West Coast peers, it remains highly competitive - and its fiber coverage is exceptional.
-Google Fiber launched here early and AT&T Fiber now covers most of the metro.
-Gigabit plans run $70–$80/month.
+This is the premium option on the list.
+Austin is more expensive than the others, but it's still competitive compared to its East and West Coast peers.
+Its fiber coverage is exceptional, too.
+Google Fiber was here first, but now AT&T Fiber covers most of the metro area.
+Gigabit plans cost between $70 and $80 a month.

-The no-income-tax advantage is especially powerful for high earners.
-A remote worker earning $150K saves roughly $10,000–$18,000/year compared to California or New York.
-For the full financial breakdown of moving to Austin, see our moving from California to Texas guide.
+The no-income-tax perk is especially powerful for high earners.
+A remote worker earning $150K can save roughly $10,000–$18,000/year compared to California or New York.
+If you want the full scoop on the financial side of moving to Austin, check out our moving from California to Texas guide.

 6. Huntsville, Alabama

-The underdog pick of 2026.
-Huntsville has been quietly transforming into a major tech city, driven by NASA's Marshall Space Flight Center, Redstone Arsenal, and a booming defense tech sector.
-The city has invested heavily in fiber infrastructure through WOW!, AT&T Fiber, and Mediacom.
-Gigabit service costs around $60–$70/month.
+Huntsville has been turning into a major tech city, driven by NASA's Marshall Space Flight Center, Redstone Arsenal, and a booming defense tech sector.
+The city has invested a lot in fiber infrastructure through WOW!, AT&T Fiber, and Mediacom.
+Gigabit service costs roughly $60 to $70 a month.

 7. Colorado Springs, Colorado

-Mountain views, tech jobs, and fast internet.
-Colorado Springs has invested massively in connectivity infrastructure.
-Ting Internet, Lumen, and Xfinity all offer gigabit or multi-gigabit service here, with plans around $75/month.
-It's substantially more affordable than Denver (60 miles north).
+Colorado Springs has really invested in connectivity infrastructure, with mountain views, tech jobs, and fast internet.
+Ting Internet, Lumen, and Xfinity all offer gigabit or multi-gigabit service here, with plans starting at around $75/month.
+It's a lot cheaper than Denver.

 Before committing to a city based on its internet reputation, do your homework: